2024 Michigan Democratic presidential primary

 The 2024 Michigan Democratic presidential primary was held on February 27, 2024, as part of the Democratic Party primaries for the 2024 presidential election.
-140 delegates to the Democratic National Convention will be allocated to presidential candidates.
-The contest took place concurrently with its Republican counterpart.
+117 delegates to the Democratic National Convention were allocated in an open primary, with 21 additional unpledged delegates.
+The primary was pushed ahead into the early window of first states for the first time due to its diversity and relevance as a swing state on the recommendation of President Joe Biden.
+The Republican causus was held four days later.

-Despite Biden winning in a landslide, he faced a challenge from "uncommitted" in an otherwise generally uncontested primary season.
-It was the first entity to win delegates outside of Biden that primary season, and won over 100,000 votes.
+Despite Biden winning in a landslide, he faced an organised challenge for "uncommitted" delegates in an otherwise generally uncontested primary season, losing to it two of the 117 delegates.
+It was the first "campaign" to win delegates other than Biden's that primary season, and won over 100,000 votes.
 The campaign's performance was attributed to Arab, Muslim, young and progressive voters protesting Biden over his handling of the Gaza war.
-The uncommitted vote in Michigan inspired similar protest votes in other states, eventually becoming a national movement.
+The uncommitted vote in Michigan inspired similar protest votes in other states, eventually becoming a national movement throughout the presidential election.

 Candidates

 The Michigan Secretary of State identified the following candidates (listed alphabetically) as Democratic Party presidential candidates in 2024: